Blog

 The Hardness Myth

 Acacia often lists a higher Janka hardness than maple, and sellers lean on that number hard.
-But “acacia” isn't one wood — it's a catch-all for dozens of species harvested across multiple continents, which means hardness swings dramatically from board to board.
+But “acacia” isn't one wood — it's a catch-all for nearly 1,000 species harvested across multiple continents, with density The Wood Database describes as greatly variable.
+That means hardness swings dramatically from board to board.
 One acacia board might genuinely outlast maple; the next, cut from a softer cousin, dents under a thumbnail.

 Hard maple (Acer saccharum) is a single, consistent species.
 Every Bevel & Bond board performs the same as the last because the wood is the same.
 With acacia, you're rolling dice on what's actually inside.

 And harder isn't automatically better.
 Wood that's too hard can be unforgiving on your knife edges.
-Maple's ~1,450 sits in the sweet spot prized by professional kitchens for over a century — tough enough to resist scarring, soft enough to spare your blades.
+Maple's ~1,450 lbf sits in the sweet spot prized by professional kitchens for over a century — tough enough to resist scarring, soft enough to spare your blades.
+Our guide to the Janka scale explains why the raw number misleads so often.

 Construction: Where Acacia Usually Loses